-A Young and Student Fellow Grant helped support attendance and a presentation at an international scientific conference
+Young and Student Fellow Grant supported a presentation at an international conference

 The field of scientific research in archaeology moves at a rapid pace from one year to the next.
 Throughout the last century and continuing into the current century, the sphere of archaeological science has expanded to encompass methods and techniques that reveal nuanced secrets of our past.
 One of the important aspects of any research is the presentation of one’s own research in an open forum to foster new discussions and debate; crucial if the academic field is to ever evolve instead of stagnating.
 The international community of archaeological scientists founded this forum in the International Symposium on Archaeometry (ISA) with the first meeting taking place in London in 1961.
 Since then, the Symposia have travelled the globe with the primary aim to promote and develop debates in Archaeometry.
 From Oxford, Bradford, Edinburgh to Washington D.C., Toronto and Ankara, the conference has been invaluable at advancing the scientific study of past populations.

 Thanks to the generous contributions of the Society of Antiquaries of Scotland’s Young and Student Fellow Grant, the Prehistoric Society’s Conference Fund, and the Ness of Brodgar Trust, I was able to attend the most recent International Symposium on Archaeometry (ISA) and present on my PhD research (“Developing Archaeomagnetic Dating for the Scottish Neolithic”).
 The 42nd ISA was hosted by the incredibly vibrant city of Mérida, the capital city of the Yucatan in Mexico from the 20th – 26th May (more information can be found here: http://isa2018.mx/ ).